bbsaint590/React-age-calculator/README.md

 3. **Install the dependencies:**

-    Using npm:

     ```bash
     npm install
     ```

 4. **Start the development server:**

-    Using npm:

     ```bash
-    npm start
+    npm run dev
     ```
-    This will start a development server at [http://localhost:3000](http://localhost:3000).
+    This will start a development server at [(http://localhost:5173/)).

 5. **Explore the project:**

-    Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to use the React Age Calculator application.
+    Open your web browser and navigate to [(http://localhost:5173/)) to view the React Reviews App.

 ## Authors